yunchang-z/neu502b-lab/README.md

 conda install git jupyterlab ipywidgets matplotlib seaborn
 ```

-Later in the course, we'll install some additional packages (but they may take awhile):
+Later in the course, we'll install some additional packages (but they may take awhile).

 ```
 conda install -c conda-forge mne